Plunne/STM32_LSL/README.md

 # INSTRUCTIONS

-Before programming you should setup your board by copying its files into the project root.
+Before programming you shall setup your board by copying its files into the project root.

 **Exemple :**